Android Zoom and Pan Image Transformation

 implementation(libs.landscapist.glide)

-Then add to the libs.versions.toml.
+Additionally add this to the libs.versions.toml.

 [versions]